Deverdiere History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Laverdière, Laverdiere, Verdière, Verdiere, Laverdure, Verdiere, La Verdière, De Verdiere and many more.

-Early Notables of the Deverdiere family (pre 1700)
+Early Notables of the Deverdiere family

 More information is included under the topic Early Deverdiere Notables in all our PDF Extended History products and printed products wherever possible.